University of Minnesota Old Campus Historic District: Pattee Hall, 1889

-Originally known as the Law Building and erected at a cost of $30,000, it was the first building of the University of Minnesota Law School, itself founded in 1888.
+Originally known as the Law Building and erected at a cost of $30,000, it was the first building of the University of Minnesota Law School, which had been founded in 1888.
 The Richardsonian Romanesque-style building was later named after William S. Pattee, the School's first dean, and doubled in capacity from a 1905 expansion.
 In 1921, the School's dean, Everett Fraser complained that the classrooms were inadequate and that the library space was too flammable, as seen with the prior burning of Old Main in 1904.
 The Law School then moved to the newly built Fraser Hall in 1928, and later to Mondale Hall.
 Pattee Hall was left empty until 1947, when it became the home to the University Elementary School, until its departure in 1965, leaving the building vacant once again.
 The Institute on Community Integration occupied the building from 1985 until they outgrew the building in 2021 and moved into the Masonic Institute for Brain Development on the St. Paul campus.
 The Department of American Indian Studies moved into Pattee Hall in the fall of 2024 following a refresh of the building.
 Various symbols of the Law School still exist throughout the structure.